infobip/infobip-mobile-livechat-ui-ios/README.md

 content itself is supplied by the host as a `UIView` (typically a `WKWebView`) that the package hosts for you.

+If you want the full LiveChat solution, please continue reading [here](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/In%E2%80%90app-chat).

 ## Requirements

 | | |